 Please review the information in the following sections to familiarize yourself with our guidelines and expectations for requesting course substitutions and to access the CGS Course Substitution Online Form.
 For information about the internship waiver process, visit the CGS Internship Policy webpage.

 Guidelines and Expectations

-The CGS Course Petition Committee and CGS Assistant Dean of Academic Affairs must review and approve any substitution of course requirements for your CGS program (major, minor, or certificate).
+The CGS Course Petition Committee must review and approve any substitution of course requirements for your CGS program (major, minor, or certificate).
 Incomplete or inaccurately-completed petition requests may result in processing delays or even denial of the appeal.
 Therefore, it is essential that students meet with their CGS advisor to review their course selections, discuss the viability of their request, and consult on how to prepare a well-formulated petition.
 Please contact your advisor as soon as you know that you wish to explore the possibility of a course substitution.